-In 2007 the Government set a target of increasing the supply of housing to 240,000 additional homes per year by 2016. (link) Within this overall target was a commitment to deliver at least 70,000 affordable homes per year by 2010-11, of which 45,000 were to be new social rented homes.
-However, since the credit crunch of 2008, this target has severely fallen behind as housing construction has slumped.
+In 2022 the Government set a target of increasing the supply of housing by 300,000 a year. (link) However, since the credit crunch of 2008, this target has severely fallen behind as housing construction has slumped.

 There is hope that improved mortgage availability will increase private sector construction.
 But, it doesn’t resolve other issues, such as planning regulations and local opposition to building homes on a large scale.

 Demand growing faster than supply

 Graph showing that demand for housing stock has been growing faster than net additions to the housing stock, pushing up house prices.

 source: Understanding supply constraints in UK housing market, Shelter